jessegreenberg/Facebook/README.md

  - login.html.erb

  		This is the default page for Facebook, it allows users to sign on and has a greeting message

+ - newsfeed.html.erb

-		newsfeed - This is the users Newsfeed.
+ 		This is the users Newsfeed.
 It is a compilation of all posts that the user and his friends have made.
 It will be possible for the user to delete his own posts from this page.

- - newsfeed.html.erb

  - profile_page.html.erb